buddhist-uni/buddhist-uni.github.io/_content/articles/epigraphic-pali_karpik.md

 pages: "41--89"
 ---

 > If attention is given instead to Salomon’s ‘central-western epigraphic Prakrit’, it can be seen as a later reflex of Pali by a method of presentation unique to this paper.
-Accordingly, it should be merged with the existing category of 'Epigraphic Pali' and serious attention given to the Theravada tradition that the Buddha spoke Pali.
+Accordingly, it should be merged with the existing category of 'Epigraphic Pali' and serious attention given to the Theravāda tradition that the Buddha spoke Pali.

 A compelling argument that the post-Ashokan "Prakrit" inscriptions found across South Asia from the 2nd century BCE to the 3rd century CE were, in fact, composed in a later version of the same language that we see in the Pāli Canon (just a later form of it).
 This theory gives credence to the idea that the Pāli Canon is a trustworthy witness to the "common tongue" of ancient North India, perhaps even more reliable than the [idiosyncratic "Māghadī"](https://en.wikipedia.org/wiki/Ashokan_Prakrit?wprov=sfla1) of Ashoka himself (despite his edicts having been committed to writing at the earlier date).